10 tips for finding buyers on the European spices and herbs market

-- Read our product-related studies to learn more about channels and segments for specific products and to find examples of buyers from different categories.
+- Read our product-specific studies to learn more about channels and segments for specific products and to find examples of buyers from different categories.

 - If you are a more experienced exporter, you can try selling directly to markets that are normally served by European importers.
 However, this requires a lot more effort, and you will have to convince buyers to buy from far-away places.

-- Be aware that selling directly to retail channels often means higher investments (e.g. renting a warehouse in the target market), participation in the competition procurement calls and the possibility that you may have to deliver small quantities frequently (such as weekly).
+- Be aware that selling directly to retail channels often means higher investments (for example, renting a warehouse in the target market), participation in the competition procurement calls and the possibility that you may have to deliver small quantities frequently (such as weekly) and just-in-time.